Load Cell Mounting and Installation Best Practices

 Stray electrical currents could interfere with load cell readings and are another possible source of damage to the device.
 Properly cover and secure all wiring and lighting.
 Ground the load cell fixture to the specifications outlined by the manufacturer.
 Avoid welding near load cells as stray currents from welding can significantly damage components.

-Magnetic and electrical fields can create interference with weighing system signaling.
+Magnetic and electrical fields can interfere with weighing system signaling.
 To avoid this, place the load cell, connection cabling, and electronics in a shielded housing.

 4) Properly Prepare the Mounting Frame

 Drill and tap holes in the mounting plates based on the dimensions in the load cell’s installation drawing or data sheet.
 Maintain tight tolerances when drilling.
-Loose tolerances could cause improper installation of, or unwanted stress in, the device and hardware.
+Loose tolerances could cause unwanted stress in the device and hardware.

 Single point load cells are rated for a specific loading area; therefore design top plates and scales with these limits in mind.
-Likewise install load stops where the possibility exists for a load to exceed a load cell’s rated capacity (for example, due to accidental shock loading or extreme winds).
+Likewise install load stops where the possibility exists for a load to exceed a load cell’s rated capacity.
+For example, overloading could happen with accidental shock loading or extreme winds.

-Limit lateral deflection, if needed, with end stops.
+Load cell mounts with end stops can limit lateral deflection caused by expansion or changes in loads (such as in hoppers).
 If the load cell design requires self-centering, a self-checking load cell mount automatically returns the support structure to the correct position.
 The installation of elastomeric bearings regulates heat between the tank and load cells in a tank weighing system.

 There are situations where the mounting frame or mounting accessories cannot fully compensate for conditions that can alter measurements.
-In these cases the choice of load cell is critical.
+In these cases the choice of load cell and signal conditioning devices are critical.

-Also, the dimensions of the load cell will affect clearances of the fixture when it is loaded to capacity.
-Select a size and capacity of the load cell appropriate for the application without significant oversizing.
+Also, consider that the load cell’s dimensions will affect the structure’s clearances when it is loaded to capacity.
+Select a load cell size for the desired maximum capacity that maintains these needed clearances.

 5) Choose the Right Hardware